-NASSHP's 2013 Scientific Meeting is Friday, Sept 13 - Sunday, Sept 15, 2013 at the historical landmark, Le Place D’Armes Hotel in Montreal, Québec, Canada.
+NASSHP's 2013 Scientific Meeting was Friday, Sept 13 - Sunday, Sept 15, 2013 at the historical landmark, Le Place D’Armes Hotel in Montreal, Québec, Canada.

-In addition, prior to the Annual Meeting, a CME for Clinicians is offered on Friday, Sept 13, 2013.
+In addition, prior to the Annual Meeting, a CME for Clinicians was offered on Friday, Sept 13, 2013.

-The 2013 Annual Scientific Meeting is filled with robust plenary discussions, several detailed research study sessions, and also includes the awarding of six (6) competitive travel awards of $400 each to Young Investigators with submission of oral presentation and documentation of trainee status.
-Abstracts have been accepted and award winners have been notified.
+The 2013 Annual Scientific Meeting was filled with robust plenary discussions, several detailed research study sessions, and also included the awarding of six (6) competitive travel awards of $400 each to Young Investigators with submission of oral presentation and documentation of trainee status.

 Finalized meeting schedule:

-This year, GEMOQ and ASMIQ are offering a full 9-hour day of clinicians' seminars on Friday, Sept 13, between 8:00am and 5:00pm.
-Paid CME registration includes a detailed syllabus filled with interactive presentations, case histories, panel discussions, question & answer sessions.
-Breakfast, lunch, and break refreshments will be served and are included in paid registration, as well.
+Last year, GEMOQ and ASMIQ offered a full 9-hour day of clinicians' seminars on Friday, Sept 13, between 8:00am and 5:00pm.
+Paid CME registration included a detailed syllabus filled with interactive presentations, case histories, panel discussions, question & answer sessions.
+Breakfast, lunch, and break refreshments were served and included in paid registration, as well.